 • Whether or not you’ve had antibiotic-induced yeast infections in the past

-• Having a susceptibility to yeast infections
+• Having a susceptibility to vaginal yeast infections (such as having uncontrolled diabetes or a weakened immune system)

 • Existing vulvar diseases, like lichen sclerosus